By Kelly McNulty Valenzuela @ 1:03 PM

 I never consciously realized how many zippers I deal with each day until posting this!
 Thanks, Gideon Sundback!

-By Santiago and Kelly McNulty Valenzuela @ 9:00 AM
+By Kelly McNulty Valenzuela @ 9:00 AM

 When Verrilli argued that the framers of the Constitution gave the federal government authority over immigration laws because immigration is inherently related to foreign affairs, Scalia snapped, "So we have to enforce our laws in a way that pleases Mexico."